Simultaneous Spatial and Functional Form

 in the multivariate density.
 Hence, for simultaneous transformations the log of the

-would equal the
+Jacobian of would equal the

 sum of the logs of the individual Jacobians (e.g.,